People's United Party: First national elections

-Party dissension and colonial mind games
+Party dissensions

 This party dispute came to a head in the summer of 1956, in which ten central committee members left the Party, including Richardson and Phillip Goldson.
 A majority in the elected government, they nonetheless felt threatened by the overwhelming support in the street for Price, who controlled the rank and file through his connection with the GWU.
 Price was thereafter undisputed leader of the party, and went unchallenged for nearly four decades as such.
 As a minor result of the resignations, the GWU lost its popularity and this signalled the end of Labour's attempt to control the country's movement.
 The prodigal members had an equally hard time of it: their new party, in elections of March 1957, managed just 17% of voter popularity and overall voter turnout dropped to 63%.

-A pleased colonial government now turned up the heat full blast on George Price.
-They dismissed him from the Executive Council on the old charge of selling out to Guatemala, giving his opponents something to work with; although Belizeans still debate the relationship between Price and Guatemala, the charges were not immediately serious.
+George Price was dismissed from the Executive Council on the old charge of selling out to Guatemala, giving his opponents something to work with; although Belizeans still debate the relationship between Price and Guatemala, the charges were not immediately serious.
 In March 1958, a protracted charge of sedition was laid on him for supposedly uncomplimentary remarks about the possible reception of Queen Elizabeth II of the United Kingdom in Belize.
 A jury acquitted him and the charges backfired.
 Moreover, the PUP achieved its greatest electoral dominance in 1961 elections, sweeping all eighteen seats from the hapless National Independence Party.